drocheam/optrace/docs/source/usage/convolve.rst

 A halo is modelled as a central Gaussian and annular Gaussian function around :math:`r`.
 :math:`\sigma_1, \sigma_2` describe the standard deviations of both.
-:math:`a` describes the intensity of the ring.
+:math:`a` corresponds to the intensity of the ring.

 .. math::